July 25

 Taking Root: The Modern Evolution of Rubber Products

-In our previous blog, we reported on the surprising history of rubber.
 Its history stretches across countries and centuries as far back as the pre-Columbian Mesoamericans.
 From basic rubber balls to European galoshes, by the 1800s innovations with rubber had firmly taken root.
 Now, let's take a look at the modern evolution of rubber products.

 Goodyear’s Breakthrough

-Goodyear, a leader in the rubber tire market for over a century, owes its success to a happy accident during experimentation with rubber in the mid-1830s.
 According to Goodyear’s website, though a trendy new import from Brazil, waterproof rubber gum, inspired a string of factories to be built, it quickly lost the fascination of the public when it was discovered that it "froze bone-hard in winter and turned glue-like in summer.
 Not one of the young rubber companies survived as long as five years.
 Investors lost millions.
 Rubber, everyone agreed, was through in America.”

-In 1938, the Goodyear website explains, he dropped elastic on a stove by accident and it "charred like leather.
-And around the charred area was a dry, springy brown rim – ‘gum elastic.’”
-This new weatherproof rubber led to further experiments and eventually Goodyear refined the application of sulfur, white lead, heat, and pressure to rubber until he discovered a process to produce a long lasting and durable material without losing the natural flexibility of the substance.
+This new weatherproof rubber led to further experiments.
+Eventually, Goodyear refined the application of sulfur, white lead, heat, and pressure to rubber until he discovered a process to produce a long-lasting and durable material without losing the natural flexibility of the substance.

 Wheel Booms